Fiat Money: Definition, Examples, Pros & Cons

 So representative money is similar to fiat money in that it is generally made of paper, but it represents a quantity of a commodity.
 This is in contrast to fiat money, which represents the value that people believe it is worth.
 In other words, how many goods or services does the consumer think $10 can buy.

-Advantages of Fiat Money
+Advantages and Disadvantages of Fiat Money

 As the world is operating under a fiat currency, there must be some logical explanation of why we trade fiat money, which is essentially, worth pieces of paper?
 Some advantages of fiat money include: